 HOW DO YOU CHARGE?

-A cash or PayPal deposit (one hour's worth) is required to book any appointments.
-This is taken when I book the initial appointment.
-This deposit gets carried through the entire tattoo process and is applied to the last session.
-This ensures the client shows up to each session and any no-shows or cancellations with less than 72-hours notice forfeits your deposit.
-All deposits are non-refundable.
+A cash, Venmo or Zelle deposit is required to book any appointments.
+This is taken when I book the initial appointment and this deposit gets carried through the entire tattoo process and is applied to the last session of the project.
+This ensures the client shows up to each session and any no-shows, cancellations or rescheduling within 48-hours of the appointment time forfeits your deposit.
+If you reschedule the same appointment more than twice a new deposit may be required.
+Deposits are not transferable to another person, and all deposits are non-refundable.

-Remove bandage in one hour.
-Gently wash the tattoo with your hands in a circular motion using an anti-bacterial soap (Dial) and warm water.
+Always wash your hands before cleaning/touching a fresh tattoo!
+Remove the bandage in one hour.
+Gently wash the tattoo with your hands in a circular motion using Dial anti-bacterial soap and warm water.
+Rinse the tattoo well.
 Pat the tattoo dry with a paper towel.
 Allow the skin to air dry for at least 30 minutes.
-Then re-wrap the tattoo with a new piece of plastic saran wrap (cling wrap).
+Then re-wrap the tattoo with a new piece of plastic cling wrap.
 You will be doing this 3 times a day, for the first 3-4 days.
-After the 3-4 days of wrapping the tattoo with saran wrap, this is when the tattoo usually starts to flake or peel.
+Around day 3/4 is when the tattoo usually starts to flake or peel.
 This is normal, don't pick at the skin or peel the skin prematurely.
-Start using a fragrance-free hand lotion several times a day for about 10-14 days.
+Discontinue the cling wrap and begin using a fragrance-free hand lotion several times a day for about 10-14 days.

-You want to avoid any direct exposure to the sun while your tattoo is healing.
-Also, you should never submerge your new tattoo under water- quick showers are fine to clean the area.
-Your tattoo is an open wound and should be treated as one, so avoid any dirty environments or unecessary stress to the area.
-Common sense.
+You want to avoid any direct exposure to the sun while your tattoo is healing for at least 14 days.
+Also, you should never submerge your new tattoo under water (baths, hot tubs, pools, ocean)- showers are fine to clean the area.
+Your tattoo is an open wound and should be treated as one, so avoid any dirty environments (gyms, dusty worksites, pet hair, etc) or unnecessary stress to the area.

-After the tattoo is healed, it's a good idea to apply a high SPF sunblock to the area when exposed to sun to keep the skin healthy and prevent the tattoo from becoming faded.
+After the tattoo is healed, it's a good idea to apply a high SPF sunblock to the area when exposed to sun to keep the skin healthy and prevent the tattoo from fading.